Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 As promised, the Apple Silicon Macs are “buttery smooth.”
 They exceed even my very high expectations.

-It represents is a huge milestone in a slow revolution in tech.
+It represents a huge milestone in a slow revolution in tech.
 This is the biggest threat ever to the x86 platform.

 Apple has shown everyone that ARM platforms can not only compete with x86, but can exceed its performance.